kellypj24/temporal-echoes/assignments/active/phase-1-core-game-loop/research.md

 ---

 ### Topic 2: Pygame Event Loop Integration
-**Status**: 🔲 Not Started
+**Status**: ✅ Complete
 **Priority**: 🔴 High
 **Assigned To**: @pygame-worker
+**Completed**: 2025-11-24

 **Why Research Needed**:
 The game loop must integrate Pygame's event system with our state machine and maintain 60 FPS while performing async AI calls and database writes.

 **Questions to Answer**:
-1. How to integrate async/await with Pygame's synchronous event loop?
+1. ✅ How to integrate async/await with Pygame's synchronous event loop?
-2. What's the best approach for fixed vs variable timestep?
+2. ✅ What's the best approach for fixed vs variable timestep?
-3. How to prevent blocking from database writes in game loop?
+3. ✅ How to prevent blocking from database writes in game loop?
-4. Can we achieve 60 FPS with SQLite writes per frame?
+4. ✅ Can we achieve 60 FPS with SQLite writes per frame?
-5. What Pygame version is compatible with Python 3.13?
+5. ✅ What Pygame version is compatible with Python 3.13?

 **Research Sources**:
-- [ ] Pygame 2.6.x documentation
+- [x] Pygame 2.6.x documentation
-- [ ] "Fix Your Timestep" by Glenn Fiedler
+- [x] "Fix Your Timestep" by Glenn Fiedler
-- [ ] Pygame + asyncio integration patterns
+- [x] Pygame + asyncio integration patterns
-- [ ] Game loop architecture patterns
+- [x] Game loop architecture patterns
-- [ ] Python 3.13 compatibility matrix
+- [x] Python 3.13 compatibility matrix

 **Research Methodology**:
 - Review Pygame community patterns for async integration